nix4cyber/n4c/network/index.md

 ---
-title: wifi
+title: network
 layout: page
 ---

-# 🛜 Wifi
+# 🛜 Network

-Wifi attacks are a category of attacks that target wireless networks.
+Network attacks are a category of attacks that target wireless networks.
 These attacks can be used to gain unauthorized access to a network, intercept data, or disrupt network services.
-Some common wifi attacks include:
+Some common network attacks include:

 - Wifi Security Attacks : WEP cracking, WPA/WPA2 handshake capture, WPA3 downgrade attacks, etc.